housework-robot/main/S01_anatomy_of_stanford_aloha/S01E02_interbotix.md

-# Manipulate interbotix robotic arm
+# Manipulate interbotix robotic arm with rviz2
 SO1E02, 2024.02.25

 # 1. Objective